muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

 2.  **Create Environment File:**
     Create `.env` file in project folder.
 Populate it with the necessary credentials and configuration.

-    For help with configuration or troubleshooting, you can contact me through [GitHub's contact feature](https://github.com/muttaphilly).

 3.  **Set up Python Virtual Environment:**
     The Pi requires a virtual environment to manage Python dependencies.